 Uniform tax rebates

-If you are a teacher that has to wear and maintain a uniform, you to could be able to claim a tax refund.
-Science teachers who need specialist equipment such as lab coats and safety goggles and physical education (P.E) teachers who use sportswear such as football boots, tracksuits and specialist equipment such a hockey sticks and tennis rackets can also submit an HRMC tax return if they have used their own money to purchase the equipment.
+If you are a teacher that has to wear and maintain a uniform, you could be able to claim a tax refund.
+Science teachers who need specialist equipment such as lab coats and safety goggles and physical education (P.E) teachers who use sportswear such as football boots, tracksuits, and specialist equipment such as hockey sticks and tennis rackets can also submit an HRMC tax return if they have used their own money to purchase the equipment.

 Mileage allowance for full-time and substitute teachers

-You may be able to claim back on your mileage and fuel costs if you need to travel between schools, colleges and universities to fulfil your duties.
+You may be able to claim back on your mileage and fuel costs if you need to travel between schools, colleges, and universities to fulfill your duties.
 If you are permanently employed at one school, you cannot claim a rebate for general commuting.